 They are also considered to be orderly and restraint when killing the prey and when eating it.
 There is an order according to the hierarchy when eating.
-Usually the young wild dogs eat first followed by the subordinate females and males, the alphas male and female of the pack are free to eat at any time.
+Usually, the young wild dogs eat first followed by the subordinate females and males, the alphas male and female of the pack are free to eat at any time.
 Each dog knows to wait for its turn to eat.
 If the food runs out, they hunt again.
-The painted dogs are long distance travels, they are able to travel over 50 km per day looking for food.
+The painted dogs are long-distance travels, they are able to travel over 50 km per day looking for food.

 Wild dogs are seasonal breeders.
-Births usually happen between April and September; however, this generalisation is more evident in Southern Africa than it is East Africa.
+Births usually happen between April and September; however, this generalization is more evident in Southern Africa than it is in East Africa.
 In South Africa, the wild dog pups are born in the middle of winter after a 70 to 73-day gestation period (which is the standard gestation period).

-After birth, the litter of puppies stay in dens/burrows for safety reasons.
+After birth, the litter of puppies stays in dens/burrows for safety reasons.
 Interestingly enough, they are actually born blind.
 They also don’t feed off of only the female’s milk for too long.
 Three weeks after birth, the milk is given to them with regurgitated from their mother or other subordinate females.

 The feeding is usually for the first 3 months before they are taught to hunt.
 The young usually begin to take adult appearance 7 weeks after birth, shortly after this (between eight and ten weeks) they leave the den/burrow.